MrPebbles/HTTPWrapper-csharp/Readme.txt

 HTTPWrapper http_1 = new HTTPWrapper(myCookie);
 HTTPWrapper http_2 = new HTTPWrapper(myCookie);
 //...etc
 //This way if http_1 logs into the website, then http_2 will also be able to access it.
-Btw, the Cookie object is threadsafe.
+Btw, the Cookie object is threadsafe,so you can have http_1 and http_2 working in thier own threads while sharing the same cookie.